Teamweek/instadate/README.md

 ## Motivation behind Teatime

 Current popular date libraries put a lot of effort into doing a lot of things correctly.
 Teatime on the other hand only has a handful of features that are all geared towards performance.
-Teatime is more of a wrapper around the native JavaScript Date then a full on date library.
+Teatime is more of a wrapper around the native JavaScript Date than a full on date library.

 Use Teatime when you need to run thousands of date manipulations or comparisons per second  .